Random matrix statistics and safety rest areas on interstates in the United States: Introduction and background

 The main goal of this paper is to extend the transportation systems that exhibit Wigner surmise statistics to include the physical spacings between the locations of safety rest areas on interstates in the United States.
-Unlike other mentioned transportation systems, which studied the interactions between moving vehicles (e.g., cars, buses, subway trains), we are studying the interactions that result from the budget constraints and public need considerations that went into the planning and construction of stationary facilities built over multiple decades.
+Unlike other mentioned transportation systems, which studied the interactions between moving vehicles (e.g., cars, buses, subway trains), we are studying the interactions that result from the budget constraints and public need considerations that went into the planning and construction of stationary facilities built over multiple decades. {Hence, our aim is to highlight a novel connection between random matrices and safety rest areas through the particular shared {unfolded nearest neighbor spacing} statistics for eigenvalues and site locations. }